EU & EUROPARC

 - Through managing much of the Natura 2000 network, Protected Areas contribute significantly to a broad range of European Union policy areas.
 EUROPARC promotes their value as successful examples of integrated landscape management and living laboratories for sustainable development as well as for the conservation of endangered habitats and species.

 - EUROPARC works to impact the development of policies relevant to sustainable PA management and supports Protected Areas in the process of implementing policies and regulations relevant to their daily practise and challenges.

 EUROPARC Policy Areas

-Main focus of EUROPARC policy and advocacy work is Nature and Biodiversity, which interlinks with the specific engagement in Natura 2000, sustainable tourism, periurban areas, regional development, health, education, fisheries climate and sustainable agriculture.
+Main focus of EUROPARC policy and advocacy work is Nature and Biodiversity, which interlinks with the specific engagement in Natura 2000, sustainable tourism, periurban areas and green cities, regional development, health, education, fisheries, climate change, sustainable agriculture, and youth.

-EUROPARC is actively contributing to the implementation of the 7th Environmental Action Programme, the EU 2020 Biodiversity Strategy and the EU Action Plan for Nature, People and the Economy.
+EUROPARC has been actively contributing to the implementation of the 7th Environmental Action Programme, the EU 2020 Biodiversity Strategy and the EU Action Plan for Nature, People and the Economy.

 - The effective implementation of the Nature Directives and the Natura 2000 network.

-- The development and implementation of the Green Infrastructure Strategy.
+- The implementation of the EU Biodiversity Strategy.

-- The integration of biodiversity priorities within agriculture, marine and tourism policies.
+- The integration of biodiversity priorities within agriculture and especially within the Common Agriculture Policy.